-You can manually edit nonstandard YP maps that are specific to the applications of a particular vendor or site, YP maps that you expect to change rarely, or YP maps for which no ASCII form exists, such as maps that did not exist before YP was set up.
-Use the makedbm command with the -u option to disassemble the YP maps into a form that can be modified using standard tools such as awk, sed, or vi.
+You can manually edit the following nonstandard YP maps:

+- Maps that are specific to the applications of a particular vendor or site - Maps that you expect to change rarely - Maps for which no ASCII form exists, such as maps that did not exist before YP was set up.

+Use the makedbm command with the -u option to disassemble the YP maps into a form that can be modified using standard tools, such as awk, sed, or vi.
 Then, build a new version of the YP maps using the makedbm command.
 You can do this manually in two ways: